 September 26-27, 2018 • Vacouver, British Columbia

-Jenike & Johanson Ltd., in conjunction with Kamengo, are pleased to offer a 2-day course in bulk solids handling during September 26-27, 2018 in Vancouver, British Columbia.
+Want to learn the basics of bulk material handling?
+Interested in brushing up on what you already know?
+Jenike & Johanson Ltd., in conjunction with Kamengo, is pleased to offer a 2-day course in bulk solids handling:

 Presented by Tracy Holmes, President of Jenike & Johanson Ltd., this course will give you a strong fundamental understanding of bulk solids and their behavior, along with the general principles and practical applications of solids flow.
 You’ll find out how and why typical flow problems occur, and what simple, practical steps you can take to solve them.
 You’ll learn how to design bulk material-handling systems that work the way you want.
 Conquer your company’s flow difficulties by attending!

 - Cover a wide range of equipment types and the solutions to flow problems commonly associated with each of them.

 - Gain a better understanding of how friction, cohesion, compressibility, and other properties affect the flow of solids through various types of feeders, chutes, reactors, bins and hoppers.